What Happens After Orientation?

 Register for Classes - Students register for classes during Orientation.
-Schedule changes can continue through August 1, 2014.
-Late registration begins on August 18, 2014
+Late registration begins on January 12, 2015.

 Pay Registration Fees - After registering for classes, students must visit their My Sac State account to check their Student Center for account information.
 Students MUST pay their registration fees during the period indicated.
 Failure to do so will result in the cancellation of registered classes.
 If students filed for financial aid (loans, grants, work-study), they should contact Financial Aid or visit their website for additional information.
 Students can check their award status on My Sac State.